ziminas1990/space-expansion/docs/building-on-linux.md

 # Building on Linux
-This manual describes building on linuex Ubuntu.
-Th Ubuntu 19.10 was used to write this guide.
+This manual describes building on Ubuntu 23.04.

-## Prepharing system
+## Preparing system
 In this article let's assume that you have the following environment variables:
 ```bash
 SPEX_SOURCE_DIR=$HOME/dev/space-expansion